Dan River Group: Volcanism

 While the exact extent of lava erupted in the Dan River formation is not known, there is evidence of diabase dikes/sills found here.
-These magma bodies heated the ground around them, causing sedimentary rocks and coal to alter; a process known as contact metamophisis.
+These magma bodies heated the ground around them, causing sedimentary rocks and coal to alter; a process known as contact metamorphosis.
 The extent and volume of magma is unknown due to no exposed dikes or sills at the surface.